rosflight/rosflight_docs/docs/developer-guide/firmware/code-architecture.md

 The actual communication protocol used is abstracted by the interface in [include/comm_link.h](https://github.com/rosflight/rosflight_firmware/blob/master/include/interface/comm_link.h).
 A new protocol can be used by implementing a wrapper around the protocol that inherits from this interface.
-Currently, only MAVLink has been implmented.
+Currently, only MAVLink has been implemented.
 The implementation is found in [comms/mavlink/mavlink.h](https://github.com/rosflight/rosflight_firmware/blob/master/comms/mavlink/mavlink.h) and [comms/mavlink/mavlink.cpp](https://github.com/rosflight/rosflight_firmware/blob/master/comms/mavlink/mavlink.cpp).

 ### Sensors